Posts tagged parkrun

 Completing all Devon parkruns

-There are currently 19 parkrun events in present-day Devon of which I have completed 2.
+There are currently 19 parkrun events in present-day Devon, of which I have completed 2.
 The first was Killerton which started on April 30th 2011 and the newest is Greendale Farm Shop which started on January 11th 2025.
 I’m not aware of a collective name for having completed all Devon parkrun events, but let me know in the comments below if you know of one.

-The course for Tamar Lakes is in both Cornwall and Devon however the start and finish are on the Cornwall side so I’ve included it there.
+The course for Tamar Lakes is in both Cornwall and Devon; however, the start and finish are on the Cornwall side so I’ve included it there.

 Numbers exclude any events that are not open to the general public such as prisons or armed forces facilities.

-Devon parkrun events
+All of the Devon parkrun events …

-The interactive maps below take you to the approximate location for the course, typically the centre of the park.
+• The interactive maps below take you to the approximate location for the course, typically the centre of the park.
 See the course instructions in the parkrun page for each event for specific directions to the start.
-Course maps show the route at the time that I ran it and may have changed since then.

 Barnstaple